How will the May train drivers’ strike affect passengers?

 What are the predicted effects at each operator?

-The Night Riviera sleeper train and the Gatwick Express will be cancelled throughout the industrial action period.
+The Night Riviera sleeper train from London to Penzance and the Gatwick Express from London to the Sussex airport will be cancelled throughout the industrial action period.

 For other operators, these are the probable service patterns – though travellers should check shortly before their planned journeys.
 Where trains are running, the normal hours of operation are likely to be curtailed.